nkrvlsi/smart-irrigation-system-using-VSDSm/README.md

 # Project: Agriculture automation using VSD_suqadron_Mini board
 ## OBJECTIVE:
-This Project to develop a Agriculture Smart irrigation system like water pump controller features and water valve controllers like solenoid valve based on soil moisture levels using the CH32V003F4U6 microcontroller.
+This Project to develop a Agriculture Smart irrigation system like water pump controller features and water valve controllers for ON&OFF like solenoid valve based on soil moisture levels using the CH32V003F4U6 microcontroller.

 ## 1. Components needed: